IbkWilliams1/DevOps-Projects/PROJECT1/README.md

 Here's the general syntax:

 *head [option] [file]*

-For instance, you want to view the first ten lines of history.txt, located in the /home/ibukun
+For instance, you want to view the first ten lines of history.txt, located in the /home/ibukun To know the full content of history file

+RUN this command
 `cat history.txt`

 ![Alt text](images/history_view.png)

+Then type this command to see the first ten lines

 `head history.txt`